freehaha/slate/source/index.html.md

 }
 ```

-This endpoint adds a Resource entity to a Method.
+This endpoint adds a Resource to a Method.

 ### HTTP Request